Nutmeg Investment Review – EVERYTHING you need to know in 2017

 Risk options compared

-So how much is Nutmeg’s investment performance affected the risk setting you select?
+So how much is Nutmeg’s investment performance affected by the risk setting you select?

 On their website, Nutmeg displays historical annual returns for their portfolios from 2012 to December 2016.
 I took that information and tidied it up into an easily readable graph;